isomerpages/moe-victoriajc/_level-up/EdVantage.md

 <p>At VJC, we believe every student has the potential to shine.
 Project EdVantage
 is your launchpad to a future of limitless possibilities.</p>
 <h4><strong>Unlocking Potential Through Project EdVantage: Key Initiatives</strong></h4>
+<p>Through <strong>Project EdVantage</strong>, students are guided to make
+sense of their academic, CCA, leadership, service, and enrichment experiences.
+This holistic approach helps them build a comprehensive portfolio and attain the VJC ‘seal of approval.’
+Armed with these experiences and credentials, students are well-positioned to achieve their aspirations for top university placements and prestigious scholarships.</p>
 <h4>Grassroots and Governance</h4>
 <p>Students collaborate with community partners to gain valuable insights
 into Singapore’s social needs.
 This hands-on experience deepens their understanding